 Supporting Couples Through Infertility

 Infertility affects relationships in ways that are not always easy to predict.
 Partners often grieve differently, communicate differently under stress, and have different thresholds for hope and disappointment.
 One partner may want to talk constantly; the other may go quiet.
 These differences can create distance at exactly the moment when connection matters most.
+Some may just not understand what the other is experiencing and how they can support or help them to move forward, seemingly stuck or shut-down.

 Taking the Next Step